 - If the corners of your mouth are stretched, they may dry out and crack.
 Your lips should be kept moist with an ointment such as vaseline.

 - Sore throats and pain when swallowing are not uncommon.
 The muscles get swollen.
 The normal act of swallowing can then become painful.
 This will subside in 2-3 days.

 - Stiffness (Trismus) of the jaw muscles may cause difficulty in opening your mouth for a few days following surgery.
 This is a normal post-operative event which will resolve in time.

 Sutures are placed in the area of surgery to minimize post-operative bleeding and to help healing.
 Sometimes they become dislodged.
 This is no cause for alarm.
 Just remove the suture from your mouth and discard it.
 The sutures will be removed approximately one week after surgery.
 The removal of sutures requires no anesthesia or needles.
 It takes only a minute or so, and there is usually no discomfort associated with this procedure.

 The pain and swelling should subside more and more each day following surgery.
 If your post-operative pain or swelling worsens or unusual symptoms occur, call our office for instructions.

 There will be a void where the tooth was removed.
 The void will fill in with new tissue gradually over the next month.
 In the meantime, the area should be kept clean, especially after meals, with salt water rinses or a toothbrush.

 Your case is unique, no two mouths are alike.
-Discuss any problems with the trained experts best able to effectively help you: Dr. Reznick or your family dentist.
+Discuss any problems with the trained experts best able to effectively help you: Drs.
+Reznick, Caroline or Makan or your family dentist.